 What is Fairly Traded Cacao?

 Only 12% of UK chocolate sales is Fair Trade, so here at Mr Popple’s Chocolate, fairness and sustainability are at the top of our agenda.
-It’s our goal to unwrap the story behind the organic chocolate, and let you in on the bittersweet secret behind fairly traded cacao.
+It’s our goal to unwrap the story behind the organic chocolate, and let you in on the bittersweet secret behind the cacao trade.

 We work hard to follow the core principles of Fair Trade, to make our chocolate producing process as fair as it can be to those at every step of the journey.
 We source cacao that follows these Fair Trade ethics and values all the way.
 Knowing that our palm oil free chocolate bars give back to the hardworking farmers in South America will never leave a bitter taste in your mouth.